philanc/luazen/README.md

 Luazen is distributed under the terms of the MIT License.

 - The luazen library is largely based on the Monocypher library (xchacha, blake2b, argon2i,  x25519 DH, sha512 and ed25519 signature) Code is public domain - see http://loup-vaillant.fr/projects/monocypher/
+- lzma compression from the LZMA SDK, Igor Pavlov
 - base64 functions by Luiz Henrique de Figueiredo (public domain)
 - md5 by Cameron Rich (BSD)